 The Firs IP address 192.168.10.0 is network Id, and the last IP address 192.168.10.255 is broadcast address

-Now we are required 2 sub-network and we have required getting all above answer for both sub-networks.
+Now we required 2 sub-network and we have required getting all above answer for both sub-networks.
 Remember that the fourth octet is displayed in binary because we will be borrowing bits from this octet to create more sub-network.

-The first question is that how much bits we should be borrowing for 2 networks, the formula for network is “2n = number of network”
+The first question is that how much bits we should be borrowing for 2 networks, the formula for the network is “2n = number of network”

 So if we put 21 = 2, its mean that we should borrow 1 bit from host portion as shown in the figure 2.
 1 bit is borrowed from the most significant bit (leftmost bit) in the host portion; therefore extending the network portion to 25 bits or /25.
 This enables the creation of two subnets.
 We also know that bits in the network portion must be 1’s in the subnet mask as shown in figure 2.

 Figure 3 displays the two subnets 192.168.10.0/25 and 192.168.10.128/25.
 The two subnets are resulting from varying the value of the bit borrowed to either 0 or 1.
 Because the bit borrowed is the 128 bit, the decimal value of the fourth octet for the 2nd subnet is 128.